corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/notaries/_index.md

 # Notaries

 The notary is Corda’s uniqueness consensus service.
-The notary’s primary role is to prevent double-spends by ensuring each transaction contains only unique unconsumed input states.
+The notary’s primary role is to prevent double-spends by ensuring each {{< tooltip >}}transaction{{< /tooltip >}} contains only unique unconsumed input states.
 It also acts as the time-stamping authority.
 Every transaction includes a time window and it can only be notarized during that window.
 A notary service is formed by one or more notary workers that together form a notary cluster.
 The cluster’s signature is obtained once it verifies that a proposed transaction’s input states have not already been consumed by a prior transaction.
 Upon determining this, the notary cluster will either:

 * Sign the transaction in cases where all input states are found to be unique.